 Be prepared to work hard.
 Arm yourself with patience.
 There’s a lot to learn.

-But don’t make a mistake of thinking it will take you ten years to become successful
+But don’t make the mistake of thinking it will take you ten years to become successful.

 Or at least it doesn’t have to.